GunnerLab/mcce4_tutorial/docs/guide/MCCE_Microstate_Analysis.md

 cd crgms_corr_ph7.00eh0.00
 ```

-__Data outputs:__ Following outputs will be in the output directory
+__Data outputs:__ following outputs will be in the output directory

 ```
 all_crg_count_resoi.csv